CHT2531/object-oriented-javascript/README.md

-# Instructions for running CHT2531 JavaScript Exercises
+# Objects and OOP in JavaSCript

 1. Download or clone the repository
 2. Unzip